mystickev/mystickev.github.io/_posts/2023-03-25-HTB-The-Cursed-Passman.md

 ![image_info](/assets/images/favicon/make-query.png)

 I did a bit of research and came across a payloadofthings for graphql exploitation.
 Awesome!!
 I Found a supercool query that could dump the whole graphql query path.
-This was a misconfiguration bug known as introspection :boom:.
+This was a misconfiguration bug known as introspection.

 ![image_info](/assets/images/favicon/introspection.png)